ForestHub Logo ForestHub Logo ForestHub

 Beyond Single-Model Inference

-Most edge AI tutorials end at the same point: you have a model running on an MCU, printing predictions to the serial console.
+Most edge AI tutorials end at the same point.
+You have a model running on an MCU, printing predictions to the serial console.
 That is inference, not a system.

 A real edge AI application needs more: